AdobeDocs/commerce-testing/src/pages/guide/integration/data-fixtures-guide.md

 ### Parameterized data fixtures (Recommended)

 These are PHP classes that implement `DataFixtureInterface` or `RevertibleDataFixtureInterface`.
-They support **powerful parametrization** and **require PHP Attributes** (`#[DataFixture()]`).
+They support **powerful parameterization** and **require PHP Attributes** (`#[DataFixture()]`).

 <InlineAlert variant="warning" slots="text" />

-Parametrized data fixtures **cannot** be used with DocBlock annotations.
-Only PHP Attributes support parametrization.
+Parameterized data fixtures **cannot** be used with DocBlock annotations.
+Only PHP Attributes support parameterization.

-The power of modern parametrized data fixtures lies in their ability to be customized as you can configure the data they create without writing new fixture classes.
+The power of modern parameterized data fixtures lies in their ability to be customized as you can configure the data they create without writing new fixture classes.

-For detailed information on basic parametrization, aliases, store scope, and the `count` parameter, see [DataFixture Attribute](attributes/data-fixture.md).
+For detailed information on basic parameterization, aliases, store scope, and the `count` parameter, see [DataFixture Attribute](attributes/data-fixture.md).

 **Basic example:**